Anonymous-cat1/twlmenu-extras/README.md

 # Anonymous_cat1's Repo
 Why? because the maintainers on the original repo all seem to have died.
-Or... something simliar, regardless I made this repo provide an "updated" build of the site that isn't months out of date.
-Open some issues or pull requests and i'll see what I can do--I have no idea what I'm doing here.
+Regardless of what really happened, I made this repo provide an "updated" build of the site (that isn't months out of date).
+Open some issues or pull requests and I'll see what I can do!
+-# I have no idea what I'm doing.

 # TWiLight Menu++ Extras
 This is a repository to host extra files for **TW**i**L**ight Menu++.